STUDENT CONDUCT ON SCHOOL BUSES

-(1) Pupils shall arrive at the bus stop 5 minutes before the bus is scheduled to arrive.
+1. Students shall arrive at the bus stop 5 minutes before the bus is scheduled to arrive.

-(3) Behavior at the school bus stop must not threaten life, limb or property of any individual.
+3. Behavior at the bus stop is governed by the same rules and regulations that apply at school.
+Behavior at the school bus stop must not threaten life, limb or property of any individual.

-(6) Pupils must observe classroom conduct and obey the driver promptly and respectfully.
+6. Students must observe classroom conduct and obey the driver promptly and respectfully.

-(7) Pupils must not use profane language.
+7. Students must not use profane language.

-(9) Pupils must not use and/or possess tobacco products on the bus or at the bus stop.
+9. Students must not use and/or possess tobacco products on the bus or at the bus stop.

-(11) Pupils must not throw or pass objects on, from or into the bus.
+11. Students must not throw or pass objects on, from or into the bus.

-(16) Guidelines will be formulated for the use and storage of equipment and other means of assistance required by preschool and special needs children.
+15. Guidelines will be formulated for the use and storage of equipment and other means of assistance required by preschool and special needs children.

-(17) Drivers and bus aides must have access to appropriate information about the child to the degree that such information might affect safe transportation and medical well-being.
+16. Drivers and bus aides must have access to appropriate information about the child to the degree that such information might affect safe transportation and medical well-being.
 This information must be available in the vehicle or readily accessible in the transportation office.
 All such information is strictly confidential.

 17. Some electronic devices; cameras, laser pointers, etc. are not allowed on buses.
 The exception to this will be MP3 players, I-Pads, games and cell phones with headphones only for grades 5th through 12th.
 Texting is allowable, but no talking on cell phones will be permitted.
 Any device that includes a flash; this function is prohibited.
 These items will be removed and held by the driver.
 On the morning route, the device will be given to the building principal and discipline will follow.
 On the afternoon route, the device will be given to the student before departing the bus and discipline will follow.
 The driver and school district are not responsible for lost or stolen devices.